Caroline's Cooking

 • Reddit

-Easy to make, colorful and flavorful, this butternut squash wild rice salad is such a bright and delicious choice for a potluck, on a Holiday table or in your lunch box!
+Easy to make, colorful and flavorful, this butternut squash wild rice salad is such a bright and delicious choice for a potluck, on a Holiday table or in your lunch box.
+Make ahead in part or full, it's tasty, colorful and versatile.

 Jump to Recipe